s7manth/tp/docs/UserGuide.md

 result from writing anything or adding information that does not abide by the standard format in the file.
 </div>

-#### Editing a person : `edit`
+#### Editing a student : `edit`

-Edits an existing person in the student roster.
+Edits an existing student in the student roster.

 Format: `edit INDEX [n/NAME] [a/STUDENT_NUMBER] [e/EMAIL] [m/MOD] [g/GROUP] [t/TAG]…​`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the student at the specified `INDEX`.
+The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the student will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the student’s tags by typing `t/` without specifying any tags after it.

 Examples:
-*  `edit 1 a/A1122334X e/johndoe@example.com` Edits the studentNumber and email address of the 1st person to be `A1122334X` and `johndoe@example.com` respectively.
+*  `edit 1 a/A1122334X e/johndoe@example.com` Edits the studentNumber and email address of the 1st student to be `A1122334X` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd student to be `Betsy Crower` and clears all existing tags.

-#### Deleting a person : `delete`
+#### Deleting a student : `delete`

-Deletes the specified person from the student roster.
+Deletes the specified student from the student roster.

 Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the student at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed student list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the student roster.
+* `list` followed by `delete 2` deletes the 2nd student in the student roster.
-* `find n/Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `find n/Betsy` followed by `delete 1` deletes the 1st student in the results of the `find` command.

 #### Setting a default group value for a specific mod: `set-default-group`